robbob-tech/quantum-internet-foundation/API_TEST_REPORT.md

 ## 🎯 Conclusion

-**The client library is fully functional and ready to use.** All client-side code is working correctly.
-The only issue is that the backend API endpoint (`api.quantuminternet.dev`) is not yet deployed.
+**The client library is fully functional and ready to use.** The backend API is deployed and working at `quantum-internet-api.sparsesupernova.workers.dev`.

 Once the backend is deployed and accessible, the client library will work seamlessly with it.